nancyalaswad90/Each-Year-Study-Schedule/README.md

 ### I have successfully completed my various academic disciplines in the fields of  (( finance, medicine, and technology ))  at different universities for this term

--  I have completed my first year as a doctoral student in accounting with an 80 % grade.
+-  I have completed my `first year` as a doctoral student in accounting with an `80 % grade`.

-- I have also obtained my second bachelor's degree in Information Technology and computer science with a GPA of 3.23 (87%).
+- I have also obtained my second bachelor's degree in Information Technology and computer science with a `GPA of 3.23 (87%)`.

-- Furthermore, I have completed a diploma program in Medical Laboratories with a 71.8% grade.
+- Furthermore, I have completed a diploma program in Medical Laboratories with a `71.8% grade`.

 I have attached my certificates and relevant links to my profile on GitHub: https://github.com/nancyalaswad90.